What is clinical chemistry?

 The following is a description of some of the most common clinical chemistry tests (used on blood and urine specimens), including some of the uses and indications:

 Blood glucose, or blood sugar, levels indicate how the body handles glucose.
-Measuring glucose levels after fasting can help diagnose diabetes or hypoglycemia (low blood sugar).
+Measuring glucose levels after fasting (when the patient has not eaten anything for 8 hours) can help diagnose diabetes or hypoglycemia (low blood sugar).

 Enzymes are released into the blood by organs that are damaged or diseased.
 The type of enzyme released can indicate which organ is affected: